 Apart from the first innings in Vizag where South Africa scored 431, the Indian batsmen and bowlers dominated the South African team at Pune and Ranchi.
 Every team contributed to the team’s success which led to such a great performance from Virat Kohli led side.
 The Indian team is on the top of the points table in the ICC Test Championship with 240 points.

 Here we look at the 5 top performers for Team India in the Test series against South Africa

 - Rohit Sharma

 Picture Courtesy: Times of India

 After being successful in ODI and T20I format, Rohit Sharma was given a chance to open the innings in the Test series against South Africa.
 He struggled initially against Rabada and Vernon Philander with the new ball in the first Test match at Vizag.
 Rohit then showed his class putting the South African bowlers under pressure.

-In the 2nd innings also, Rohit Sharma took time initially and then put the South African bowlers under pressure with array of stroke play.
-He scored a quick fire 129 off 147 balls with 10 fours and 7 sixes.
+In the 2nd innings also, Rohit Sharma took the time initially and then put the South African bowlers under pressure with an array of stroke play.
+He scored a quickfire 129 off 147 balls with 10 fours and 7 sixes.
 His knock helped India declare their innings on 323 for 4.
 For his twin centuries, Rohit was named the man of the match.

 Rohit showed great composure in the third Test match at Ranchi.
-The pitch had lot of movement and India had lost wickets of Mayank Agarwal, Cheteshwar Pujara and Virat Kohli.
+The pitch had a lot of movement and India had lost wickets of Mayank Agarwal, Cheteshwar Pujara, and Virat Kohli.
 After going past the new ball, Rohit took on South African bowlers and remained not out on 117.
 He continued his positive approach on the 2nd day also and completed his maiden double century in Test matches.
-Rohit was finally dismissed for career best 212 off 255 balls with 28 fours and 6 sixes.
+Rohit was finally dismissed for career-best 212 off 255 balls with 28 fours and 6 sixes.